nbicocchi/learn-microservices/modules/infrastructure/slides/3 - Service routing.md

 ## API Gateway Pattern

 The **API Gateway** is a design pattern commonly used in microservices architectures to **handle incoming requests from clients and route them to the appropriate backend microservices**.
+* acts as a single entry point into the system, abstracting the complexity of individual microservices from the client.
-It serves as a reverse proxy that consolidates requests, performing functions such as authentication, routing, load balancing, and request transformation.
-The API Gateway acts as a single entry point into the system, abstracting the complexity of individual microservices from the client.
+* serves as a reverse proxy that consolidates requests, performing functions such as authentication, routing, load balancing, and request transformation.

-Without API Gateway:

-* **Clients Must Handle Multiple Endpoints**: Without an API gateway, clients must directly communicate with each individual microservice.
-This increases complexity, as clients need to be aware of the exact URLs of multiple services.
-If a service changes—such as adopting a new version, running on a different port, or scaling across multiple instances—clients must update their configurations accordingly.

-* **Difficult API Composition**: Many applications require aggregating data from multiple services.
-Without a gateway, clients must make multiple requests and manually merge the responses.
-This increases both latency and implementation complexity.

-* **Cross-Cutting Concerns**: Without an API gateway, each microservice must individually implement cross-cutting concerns such as authentication, authorization, logging, monitoring, rate limiting, and request validation.
-This leads to duplicated effort, inconsistent security policies, and increased maintenance overhead.
-An API gateway centralizes these responsibilities, ensuring uniform enforcement across all services.
+**Without an API Gateway:**

+* **Multiple Endpoints:** Clients must communicate with each service directly, increasing complexity and requiring updates if services change.
+* **API Composition:** Aggregating data across services requires multiple client requests, raising latency and implementation effort.
+* **Cross-Cutting Concerns:** Each service handles authentication, logging, monitoring, and rate limiting individually, causing duplication and inconsistencies.

 ![](images/api-gateway.webp)

 ## Backend for Frontends (BFF) Pattern

 The **Backends for Frontends (BFF)** pattern is a variation of the API Gateway pattern that provides specialized backends for different types of clients (e.g., web, mobile, IoT devices).

-Instead of having a single, monolithic API Gateway, the BFF pattern creates a separate backend tailored to the specific needs of each frontend application.
-This allows the backend to serve optimized responses that fit the specific requirements of different client types.
+Instead of having a single, monolithic API Gateway, the **BFF pattern creates a separate backend tailored to the specific needs of each frontend application**.

 ![](images/bff.webp)